By Jason Snell

 Compare for yourself

-The four top Kindle models all sport a 300 ppi display, which means that the type on the pages is sharp, though it’s still not quite high-resolution enough to make it look just like ink on a page.
-The low-end Kindle’s resolution is only 167 ppi.
+Amazon helpfully provides a page where you can compare Kindle models, and Kobo does the same for its e-readers.
+Every Kindle and Kobo features an E Ink screen, though they vary from six to eight inches diagonally.
+All but the lowest-end e-readers these days offer 300 ppi display, which means that the type on the pages is sharp, though it’s still not quite high-resolution enough to make it look just like ink on a page.

-All Kindles charge via an included Micro USB cable, and offer battery life far beyond what you’ll get on a tablet or smartphone.
-Amazon rates the bottom three Kindle models as having “weeks” of battery life, and the Oasis as having “months.”
-That may be a little exaggerated, at least if you leave Wi-Fi on.
-But pretty much any Kindle will go at least a week without needing a charge, especially if you’re careful to put it in Airplane Mode when you’re not using it.
+E-readers charge via an included USB cable — on older models it’s a Micro USB cable, but beginning in 2021 newer models offer USB-C. They all offer battery life far beyond what you’ll get on a tablet or smartphone.
+But pretty much any e-reader will go at least a week without needing a charge, especially if you’re careful to put it in Airplane Mode when you’re not actively loading data.

-You can also use that Micro USB cable to side-load files onto the Kindle from a Mac or PC.
-But you may not need to: Amazon also supplies an uploader app that lets you upload files into your personal Kindle book library from a Mac or PC, via the Internet.
-You should know, though, that the Kindle’s pretty finicky about what file formats it supports.
-Kindles can display books in Amazon’s AZW formats, plain text, PDFs (though they don’t render well and I don’t recommend you use a Kindle to read PDFs), and Mobi/PRC files.
+You can also use that USB cable to side-load files onto the Kindle from a Mac or PC.
+You should know, though, that Kindles are pretty finicky about what file formats they support.
+They can display books in Amazon’s AZW formats, plain text, PDFs (though they don’t render well and I don’t recommend you use a Kindle to read PDFs), and Mobi/PRC files.
 Mobi is by far the most common format, especially for books that you’re not buying directly from Amazon.
 The app will also convert HTML and Microsoft Word files into Kindle-compatible formats, though the results are not pretty.

-Finally, nearly every Kindle model offers two different options that increase the price.
-For $70, you can convert the top three Kindle models into ones that offer both Wi-Fi and 3G cellular data; these days it’s rare that I’m not somewhere with available Wi-Fi, so it seems like an unnecessary option.
-And for $20, you can get the Kindle without “Special Offers,” which is Amazon’s term for advertisements on the sleep screen and home screen of the devices.
-You can buy a Kindle with Special Offers turned off, but some people find that the Special Offers are unobtrusive and often provide good values on other Amazon products.
+While Kobo e-readers generally have one price, nearly every Kindle model offers two different options that increase the price.
+For $20, you can get your Kindle without “Special Offers,” which is Amazon’s term for advertisements on the sleep screen and home screen of the devices.
+I think this is kind of gross, but if you’re looking for a bargain, you can save money.
 The good news is, if you buy a Kindle at the base price, you can still turn off Special Offers at any time by paying $20 to Amazon.
-I advise that you buy the base model and pungle up $20 later, if you decide you just can’t stand the ads.

 The one with all the trimmings